mnelson4/printmyblog/readme.txt

 == Description ==

 Create a paper/PDF copy of your entire blog in one click!
-A paper copy will be readable in 100 years- long after your website is taken down and your digital backups.
+A paper copy will be readable in 100 years- long after your website is taken down and your digital backups are corrupted.
 "Print My Blog" makes this really easy: no need to print your blog posts one-by-one, or print unnecessary stuff like your sidebar widgets or footer.
 One click printing of your entire blog's contents in a format optimized for print.
 Plugin alternative to [blog2print](https://www.blog2print.com), except you can print with your own printer or even your browser's print-to-pdf feature.